simplymichael/express-graphql-server/README.md

 - Allows specifying (via middlewares) custom (Express) routes, different from the GraphQL endpoint (`/graphql`).
 - Allows passing and sharing of values to and by resolvers via a `context` object

-## Before starting the server
-- Make sure to have a Redis server running

 ## API
 - **`createServer(configObject)`:** Creates and returns a server object.
   The returned object has several methods: `getConfig([key])`, `execute(cb)`, and `start()`.